 List building pop-up Widget

-Usually, if you wanted to use a pop-up, you would have to turn to some other external service.
+Usually, if you wanted to use a pop-up, you would have to turn to some other list building tools as an external service.

 But you have everything you need in Drip with their widget.